 Here is a short abstract to pique your interest…

-AI will design the office of the future
+Why will AI design the office of the future?

 Thomas F. Anglero, former CTO and innovation officer at IT services and consulting firm Cognizant and an authority on AI, stresses that the true power of AI-enabled design tech — as with AI’s benefit in general — lies in its ability to simultaneously process hundreds of millions of different details, including parameters, colors, shapes, textures and climate considerations, far beyond human capabilities.